 One of the challenges of too many aspiring female entrepreneurs is having the confidence to commit fully to their entrepreneurial dream.
-Research shows there are several traits associated with successful female entrepreneurs and one of the most important one is confidence.
+Confident female entrepreneurs are more likely to achieve their entrepreneurial goals.
+They say that success leaves clues and confident female entrepreneurs have specific traits that propel their success.

-Her confidence and her positive outlook on life deflected the words of those who said she wouldn’t “amount to anything” because of how she grew-up.
+Her positive outlook on life deflected the words of those who said she wouldn’t “amount to anything” because of how she grew-up.

 Oprah didn’t become a billionaire just because she’s confident.
 But her confidence helped and allowed other important characteristics to develop.
 Her extended growth made it easier for her to be successful in every area of her life.

-Embracing her fear, is another Confident Female Entrepreneur trait that fueled Oprah’s success.
+Embracing her fear, another Confident Female Entrepreneur trait, fueled Oprah’s success.
 She could have allowed other people’s negative stories to become her story.
 She chose to not believe she wasn’t good enough.
 Instead, she chose to believe in herself and faced her fears and challenges head-on.

 When you lack self-confidence, you don’t go after what you want.
 You’re afraid to make mistakes, partially because you are also afraid of what others will think of you.
 You doubt that you have the needed skills, abilities, knowledge, or experiences to go after what you want.
 You may even be afraid of success because it means maintaining a higher standard, and being exposed to criticism.
 These fears and doubts can keep you from getting everything you want out of life.